inanimatestructure--/FinanceApp/README.md

 Plotly will just be used in a script tag from CDN.

-We're also using the jquery min file off cloudflare in the script tags and Tensorflow's API which I don't have yet but will at some point once the wrapper idea is complete.
+We're also using Tensorflow's API which I don't have yet but will at some point once the wrapper idea is complete.
 Happy coding.

 To run the program write: